 87 The Interregionaal Recherche Team (IRT) Noord-Holland/Utrecht was an interregional partnership of local police forces, including Amsterdam and Utrecht.
 The team used a controversial method of investigation by allowing drug dealing under the direction of the police and judicial authorities.
-After a newly appointed team leader decided that he did not wish to bear responsibility for this method, he reported everything to the Amsterdam police force and after much consultation (and arguments) between the police forces involved in the IRT, the Public Prosecution Service and other parties involved, dissolved the IRT.
+After a newly appointed team leader decided that he did not wish to bear responsibility for this method, he reported everything to the Amsterdam police force and after much consultation (and arguments) between the police forces.